JTAG: Electrical characteristics

 A JTAG interface is a special interface added to a chip.
 Depending on the version of JTAG, two, four, or five pins are added.
-The four and five pin interfaces are designed so that multiple chips on a board can have their JTAG lines daisy-chained together if specific conditions are met.
+The four and five-pin interfaces are designed so that multiple chips on a board can have their JTAG lines daisy-chained together if specific conditions are met.
 The two-pin interface is designed so that multiple chips can be connected in a star topology.
-In either case, a test probe need only connect to a single JTAG port to have access to all chips on a circuit board.
+In either case, a test probe needs only connect to a single JTAG port to have access to all chips on a circuit board.